rayrivas950/Mi-segundo-primer-proyecto/README.md

 5.  **Database Setup:**
     The application will automatically create the necessary tables when it starts.
 Ensure your PostgreSQL server is running and accessible with the credentials provided in `.env`.

+6.  **Redis Setup:**
+    For rate limiting functionality, a Redis server is required.
+Ensure Redis is running and accessible at `localhost:6379`.

 ## Running the Application

 ```bash